LEAPNeuroLab/rsFCTemporalDrift/README.md

-Get the session time spreadsheet: getAcqTime.py can help with the getting each session's scan time.

-Processing the resting state and T1 files:
-Read the Google Doc for more: https://docs.google.com/document/d/1qgDTjvYOCVsXCFpyYzhw2f2AObq2fPurMLPqm-xykvo/edit?usp=sharing
-Step 1: Upload the raw data to cluster
+This pipeline calculate the rate of regional-whole brain resting functional connectivity pattern changes across time.
+To obtain the regional-whole brain resting state connectivity patterns for each session, we first averaged the time series across all voxels within each region of interest.
+To measure the connectivity pattern in each session, Pearson’s correlation values (indexing resting state functional connectivity with each seed) were then obtained using AFNI for all gray-matter voxels, which were Fisher-z transformed.
+Next, we calculated Pearson’s correlation coefficients (i.e., indexing similarity) for resting state functional connectivity patterns between every pair of sessions (across all gray matter voxels), which were Fisher-z-transformed.
+Between-session similarity values were considered outliers and excluded from subsequent analyses if they exceeded 3 standard deviations relative to the mean across all pairs of sessions for each seed region.
+Finally, to capture whether connectivity patterns reliably tracked elapsed time, a temporal drift score was calculated for each seed ROI.
+To do so, we correlated the similarity of connectivity patterns (Z-transformed correlation coefficients obtained for every session pair) with the delta time interval between session pairs.

+Steps for calculating the temporal drift scores and test time-related temporal drift for each participant each ROI:
+Step 0: Get the raw data ready.
+You should have structural scans T1; functional scans for each session; and spreadsheet that indicate run-wise parameters (e.g., scan time, emotion state, hormone level, etc.,.).
-Step 2: Get the T1 scans ready (we want RPI oriention and good quality files): AverageDenoise_AnatScans.slurm Step 3: SkullStrip: AntSkullstrip.slurm
+Step 1: Get the T1 scans ready.
+This script will average the different T1 scans and then denoise the averaged T1 file: AverageDenoise_AnatScans.slurm
+Step 2: SkullStrip: AntSkullstrip.slurm
-Step 4: Get the preprocess fsf file ready: RS_preproc_28andHe.fsf Step 5: Preprocess: NKIpreprocess_28andHe_aveanat.sh; 28andHe_preprocess_runall.sh
+Step 3: Get the preprocess template fsf file ready so that the place holders used in the following step is matched RS_preproc.fsf
-Step 6: Create Masks: Use the Google Doc (https://docs.google.com/document/d/1qgDTjvYOCVsXCFpyYzhw2f2AObq2fPurMLPqm-xykvo/edit?usp=sharing) to see the descriptions of each scripts (e.g., amygdalaEC_registration_28andHe.slurm; Freesurfer_atlas.slurm; CreateFinalMasks.slurm)
+Step 4: Preprocess: NKIpreprocess.sh
+Step 5: Create Masks: amygdalaEC_registration.slurm; Freesurfer.slurm; CreateFinalMasks.slurm
-Step 7: Compute Regional-whole brain FC: 28andHe_amyConnect_runall.sh; amyConnect_NKI_HemiMerge_all.sh
+Step 6: Compute Regional-whole brain FC: 28andHe_amyConnect_runall.sh; amyConnect_NKI_HemiMerge_all.sh
-Step 8: Compute regional-whole brain functional connectivity matrix correlation between each session: 28andHe_VoxelCorrel_pycreater.sh; 28andHe_voxelCorrel_HemiMerge_z_sep.py; 28andHe_VoxelCorrel_HemiMerge_z_sep_runall.sh; 28andHe_VoxelCorrel_HemiMerge_z_template.slurm
+Step 7: Compute regional-whole brain functional connectivity matrix correlation between each session: 28andHe_VoxelCorrel_pycreater.sh; 28andHe_voxelCorrel_HemiMerge_z_sep.py; 28andHe_VoxelCorrel_HemiMerge_z_sep_runall.sh; 28andHe_VoxelCorrel_HemiMerge_z_template.slurm
-Step 9: Get the session pair calculations: 28andHe_voxelCorrel_postanat_cluster.py Step 10: R scripts for temporal drift related analysis: 28andMe_1d_fc_Basic.Rmd
+Step 8: Get the session pair calculations: 28andHe_voxelCorrel_postanat_cluster.py Step 9: R scripts for temporal drift related analysis: 28andMe_1d_fc_Basic.Rmd